-If a project's allocation exceeds its obligation, the project will be reviewed for additional obligation prior to acting on new project applications.
+If a project's allocation exceeds its obligation, the project will be reviewed for additional obligation prior to acting on new project applications and may be based upon project progress.

 Economic Feasibility

 Except in the case of proposals for which there is no generally accepted method for calculation of primary tangible benefits and if the proposal will increase water sustainability, the economic feasibility of such proposal shall be demonstrated by such method as the Director and the NRC deem appropriate.
 A proposal is economically feasible if primary tangible benefits exceed project costs.
 All costs and benefit data are to be reported by the applicant and will be based upon current data with sources for all data documented.